GMLC-TDC/HELICS/docs/user-guide/fundamental_topics/simulator_integration.md

 ### Collecting the Publication, Subscription and Endpoint Objects

-Having configured the publications, subscriptions and endpoints and registered this information with HELICS, the channels for sending and receiving this information have been created within the cosimulation framework.
-If you registered the publication, subscriptions and endpoints within your code (i.e., using HELICS API calls), you already have access to each respective object as it was returned when made the registration call.
-However, if you created your federate using a configuration file which contained all of this information, you now need to retrieve these objects from HELICS so that you can invoke them during the execution of your cosimulation.
+Having configured the publications, subscriptions and endpoints and registered this information with HELICS, the channels for sending and receiving this information have been created within the co-simulation framework.
+If you registered the publication, subscriptions and endpoints within your code (i.e., using HELICS API calls), you already have access to each respective object because it was returned when you made the registration call.
+However, if you created your federate using a configuration file which contained all of this information, you now need to retrieve these objects from HELICS so that you can invoke them during the execution of your co-simulation.
 The following calls will allow you to query HELICS for the metadata associated with each publication.
 Similar calls can be used to get input (or subscription) and endpoint information.

 ```python
 pub_count = h.helicsFederateGetPublicationCount(fed)